fbpx

 Q: Can my firm build workflows that Karbon doesn’t offer out of the box?

 Yes.
-Karbon’s public API, real-time webhooks, and MCP-readiness allow firms to build firm-specific automations that the standard product and marketplace don’t cover.
+Karbon’s public API, real-time webhooks, MCP-readiness, and cloud-native data warehouse allow firms to build firm-specific automations that the standard product and marketplace don’t cover.
 Examples include custom SharePoint folder structures tied to client teams, automated permission syncing, and AI-assisted status updates — all running inside Karbon without manual handoffs.

 Q: How much does it cost to build on Karbon’s API?